Deployment

 Prerequisites

-- A Kubernetes cluster with an ingress controller (e.g., Traefik)
+- A Kubernetes cluster with an ingress controller (e.g., nginx, Traefik)

 - cert-manager for TLS certificates (optional)